-This publication could not have been possible without the persistence, hard work, and dedication of MUC's scholars and staff.
-I wish to thank all members of the International Council for the United Nations Day of Vesak and the Executive Council of the International Association of Buddhist Universities, and the Editorial Committee for their devotion.
+This publication could not have been possible without the persistence, hard work, and dedication of MCU's scholars and staff.
+I wish to thank all members of the International Council for Day of Vesak and the Executive Council of the International Association of Buddhist Universities, and the Editorial Committee for their devotion.
 I am also grateful to our many donors, sponsors, and volunteers.

 P.D.
-Kosojam
+Kosajam

 The Most Ven.
-Prof. Phra Dharmakosajarn Chairman, ICUNDV & IABU Rector, Mahachulalongkornrajavidyalaya University
+Prof. Phra Dharmakosajarn Chairman, ICUNDV & IABU

-Preface
+Rector, Mahachulalongkornrajavidyalaya University

-Contents
+Preface Contents

-• The Vesak Day 1
+The Vesak Day 1

 Historical Background 2

-Significance of the Vesak Day
+• Significance of the Vesak Day 7

-• The Buddha' s Birth 8
+• The Buddha's Birth 8

 • The Buddha's Enlightenment 10

 The Buddha's Passing 12

-• Celebrations of the United Nations Day of Vesak 14
+Celebrations of the United Nations Day of Vesak 14

 United Nations Day of Vesak 2004 17

 United Nations Day of Vesak 2005 19

 United Nations Day of Vesak 2006 21

 United Nations Day of Vesak 2007 25

 United Nations Day of Vesak 2008 29

 United Nations Day of Vesak 2009 33

 United Nations Day of Vesak 2010 37

+United Nations Day of Vesak 2011 41

-• Appendix 38
+• Appendix 42

-Charter of the International Organizing 40
+Charter of the International Organizing 43

 Committee of the United Nations Day of Vesak